Robert L. Carneiro

-Carneiro took his first course in anthropology as an undergraduate at the University of Michigan, while studying Political Science with the goal of becoming a lawyer.
+Carneiro was born of Cuban parents in New York City.
+He took his first course in anthropology as an undergraduate at the University of Michigan, while studying Political Science with the goal of becoming a lawyer.
+His teacher in that first course was Leslie White and during that course he discovered that anthropology was what he was really looking for.
+Later Carneiro took two more classes with White and also with Elman Service.

 As a graduation gift, his father (who hoped his son would run the family business someday) arranged for a trip around the globe on an ocean liner.
 After the trip, Carneiro began work at his father's company, manufacturing presses used to print magazines and newspapers.

-Travelling the world, however, had fueled his interest in anthropology; so, Carneiro returned to the University of Michigan.
+Traveling the world, however, had more fueled Carneiro's interest in anthropology, so he returned to the University of Michigan to become White's graduate student.
 His graduate research took him to Brazil where fieldwork with an indigenous people, the Kuikuro, revealed large earthworks and ancient trenches.
 Based on those observations, he earned a Ph.D. in 1957, and went on to teach at several universities.
+In 1999, he was elected to the National Academy of Sciences.

-Carneiro was an influential cultural evolutionist.
-He worked toward a general theory, to explain the emergence of political culture, strongly opposed to humanistic and non-scientific tendencies in anthropology.
-His work remains influential, but also has its critics.
+Carneiro worked toward a general theory, to explain the emergence of political culture, strongly opposed to humanistic and non-scientific tendencies in anthropology and to history for its lack of scientific approach.
+Besides cultural evolution, he worked also on political evolution and South American ethnology.
+His main work remains influential, but also has its critics.